aws/aws-node-termination-handler/README.md

 You can run the termination handler on any Kubernetes cluster running on AWS, including clusters created with Amazon [Elastic Kubernetes Service](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).

 ## Getting Started
 The termination handler consists of a [ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/), [ClusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/), [ClusterRoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/), and a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
-All four of these Kubernetes constructs are required for the termination handler to run properly.
+All four of these Kubernetes constructs are required, and pod access to instance metadata is required for the termination handler to run properly.

 To install:
 ```sh